We may earn money or products from the companies mentioned in this post.

 The most interesting feature of the dress came from the extended skirt sides that were gathered to fit into that little cut between the skirt and bodice.
 The gathered skirt was then sewn to the bodice.

 Obviously, Dress #1 needed some work.
-The skirt had to be reduced, while the incorrectly raised waist eliminated the drop-waist look of the 1920’s.
+The skirt was too full, while the incorrectly raised waist prevented me from creating a 1920s drop-waist.
 I could (should?) have stopped Dress #1 at this point and begun another dress with the corrected measurements.
 Never one to choose the easy way, however, I instead determined to make Dress #1 wearable.
 I first removed the stitches holding the gathered skirt to the bodice.
 Next, I cut that stupid skirt extension down by about half!
 (Note: this is the method I used to make the pattern work for my body.
 Every person will be different, so I’m afraid you’re doomed to make your own test dress and see what works for you!)

 Instead of gathering the (stupid) skirt into the dress, I chose to make pleats.
 (Those gathers were too hard for me to make even on both sides of the dress- Sheesh!)
 Here are my pinned pleats.